FlacSy/FlacSy/README.md

 Here you will find my projects related to Python, aiogram and disnake:

 1. [BDW](https://github.com/FlacSy/bdw) - This library is needed to check text for obscene words in different languages.
 To check for plagiarism and keywords.
-2. [CJM Bot](https://github.com/FlacSy/CJM-Bot)CJM Bot is a Discord bot written using the disnake library.
+2. [CJM Bot](https://github.com/FlacSy/CJM-Bot) - CJM Bot is a Discord bot written using the disnake library.

 ## Connection